 Complete the FAFSA, (Free Application for Federal Student Aid) naming Lincoln College, Lincoln, Illinois, as the first college choice.
 In the blank requesting a school code, enter 001709.
-The FAFSA, available online at www.fafsa.ed.gov, must be completed each year by ALL degreeseeking students and should be completed as soon as possible after October 1.
+The FAFSA, available online at www.fafsa.ed.gov, should be completed each year by ALL degreeseeking students.
+It should be completed as soon as possible after October 1.
 The FAFSA priority processing deadline is March 1.

-The FAFSA form must be completed online each year by ALL students at www.fafsa.ed.gov.
 When the FAFSA is submitted electronically, results will generally be returned within 3 to 5 working days.
 If the FAFSA is mailed to the federal processor, the applicant will receive a Student Aid Report in the mail within 4 to 6 weeks.

-Have the Financial Aid application processed by the deadline set by the Illinois State Aid Commission in order to be considered for an Illinois State Monetary Award (generally February 1 but subject to change).
+2. Have the Financial Aid application processed by the deadline set by the Illinois State Aid Commission in order to be considered for an Illinois State Monetary Award (generally February 1 but subject to change).